Bunkai9448/ConociendoHokkaido_renpyVita/README.md

 - Ren'Py Version used: Ren'Py 7.3.5.606 ( https://www.renpy.org/release/7.3.5 )
 - Ren'Py PSVita Distribution Tool: (crash report says) 7.4.9 Ou ( https://github.com/SonicMastr/renpy-vita )

-I also write a blog's entry about the jey configuration parts.
+I also wrote a blog's entry about the jey configuration parts.
 You can find it at: https://homebrew-psvita.blogspot.com/2024/02/visual-novel-with-renpy.html

 ## Disclaimer